A binary operation on irreducible components of Lusztig's nilpotent varieties {I}: definition and properties: Introduction

 Commutativity and associativity of $*$ (or lack thereof) are discussed in \S\ref{sec: comm} and \S\ref{sec: assoc}, respectively.

 Further technical results are presented in \S\ref{sec: further}.
 They will be used in the second part of the paper.

-Finally, in \S\ref{sec: taudata} we discuss the case where the quiver does not admit cycles.
-(This includes the Dynkin case.)
-By a result of Ringel, one can think of modules of the preprojective algebra as representations of the quiver together with additional data \cite{MR1648647}.
-The Coxeter functors of Bernstein--Gel'fand--Ponomarev \cite{MR0393065} and their cohomological properties \cite{MR607140} play an important role here.
-As a complement of the results of \cite{MR1648647} we give a switch-dual short exact sequence for $\Ext^1$.
-This is very useful in computations.
+Finally, in \S\ref{sec: taudata} we go back to the description of modules of the preprojective algebra.
+Roughly speaking, a $\Pi$-module can be viewed as a representation of $Q$ with supplementary data.
+Following Ringel \cite{MR1648647}, in the case where the quiver does not admit cycles (which includes the Dynkin case) this data can be formulated in terms of the Coxeter functors of Bernstein--Gel'fand--Ponomarev \cite{MR0393065} using their cohomological properties \cite{MR607140}.
+As a complement to \cite[\S8]{MR2360317} we give a switch-dual short exact sequence for $\Ext^1_\Pi$ which is useful in computations.